sigmacoy/sigmacoy/README.md

 # Hello, I'm Mc Cauley!

 Welcome to my GitHub profile! <br>
-I'm a Computer Science student, passionate about both AI and Quantitative Development as career paths.
+I'm a Computer Science student, passionate about both AI Engineer as career path and with a goal to master C++..

 ## About Me